-- 2.1 The proposal is that the 'Paignton & Preston Community Seafront Masterplan', attached as Appendix 2, is approved by the Cabinet. - 2.2 Masterplans set the vision and implementation strategy for a development or scheme.
+- 2.1 The proposal is that the 'Paignton & Preston Community Seafront Masterplan', attached as Appendix 2, is approved by the Cabinet.
+It is important to note that the Masterplan sets out the baseline analysis, design process and community engagement and consultation journey in sections 1 to 5, but the most important sections are the 'Final Seafront Masterplan' in section 6 and the 'Next Steps' in section 8. - 2.2 Masterplans set the vision and implementation strategy for a development or scheme.
 They are therefore, by nature, high-level strategic documents and although they indicate the intended arrangement of buildings, infrastructure and the public realm, they have a limited level of detail.
 Masterplans often apply to schemes that could be developed over a longer timeframe and so may need to be reviewed from time to time and be flexible to adapt to changing circumstances.
 Due to the current funding constraints this is likely to be the case with this Masterplan.
 Consequently, an implementation strategy will need to be considered, especially as the schemes are expected to be brought forward in several phases. - 2.3 Projects normally follow several design stages set out by the Royal Institute of British Architects (RIBA) 'Plan of Work', which is a stage-by-stage design and process management tool used by the UK construction industry.
 To provide some context, this Masterplan scheme is currently somewhere between RIBA stage 1 (preparation and briefing) and RIBA stage 2 (concept design). - 2.4 At RIBA stage 3 the preferred design from stage 2 is refined and worked up along with supporting information to form the documents to be submitted to the planning authority.
 Other third-party input/consents or appraisals may also be required at this stage.
-This is the next logical step for this scheme and funding is available to complete this work. - 2.5 This report is not seeking approval for a capital scheme.
+This is the next logical step for this scheme and funding is available to complete this work.

+2.5 This report is not seeking approval for a capital scheme.